 Opening: 5:00 p.m., location TBA

 Erfurt is the capital of Thuringia.
 It has preserved an intact medieval city centre.
 The city is known for its two churches, the Erfurt Cathedral (Mariendom) and the church of St. Severus, which stand side by side.
 Another very famous sight is the “Krämerbrücke”, a bridge consisting of inhabited houses.
-But Erfurt is also a modern city where you can relax in one of the beautiful cafés or go shopping.
+The Participants will get to know the cultural part of Erfurt (Erfurter Dom, Topf und Söhne and Krämerbrücke), and will also have enough time to relax, go to cafés or go shopping.